thedeconstructors/Krono/README.md

 ## Support

-Reach out to me at one of the following places!
+Reach out to us at one of the following places!

 - Email at <a href="suptdeconstructors@gmail.com" target="_blank">`suptdeconstructors@gmail.com`</a>
 - Github at <a href="https://github.com/thedeconstructors" target="_blank">`thedeconstructors`</a>